 Example: With regards to teeth – are there any loose teeth at the moment?

-Yes – Loose tooth or teeth
+Yes – Loose tooth or teeth, No

 CREDIT – Dr Nicola Doogan